MicrosoftDocs/architecture-center/docs/web-apps/guides/multi-region-app-service/multi-region-app-service-content.md

    Even after you've created your application in the secondary region, you might need to deal with complexities like DNS records and TLS certificates.
 Ensure that you've planned each step that's required to send traffic to your secondary region, and test your plans regularly.

-- **High RPO:** Backups are usually taken hourly or daily.
+- **High RPO:** Backups can be scheduled to occur up to once per hour.
 If your primary application goes offline, the backup you restore into a secondary region might be outdated.
 Your RPO depends on the frequency of your backups as well as how quickly those backups are replicated between regions.

 ### How-to steps